Understanding Gemstone Cleavage

 Some gemstones, such as the many varieties of quartz, have no cleavage at all.
 The same is true for opal, jasper, agate, jade and turquoise.
 Among the finer gems, members of the corundum family (sapphire and ruby) are notable for having no cleavage.

 Cleavage was once used to divide large gem crystals.
 For example, the largest gem-quality diamond ever found, the Cullinan Diamond of 3,1106 carats, was cleaved in 1908 into three large pieces which in turn were cleaved into many smaller pieces.
-Today in the diamond industry it is more common to use sophisticated saws rather than cleavage.
+Today in the diamond industry it is more common to use sophisticated saws rather than cleavage to separate crystals.

 Cleavage is of special concern to gem cutters or lapidaries.
 In gemstones with perfect cleavage, the facets must be cut transverse to the cleavage planes so the gem will be less vulnerable to breakage.
 Jewelers need to take special care since the heat produced when soldering the setting can cause fissures along cleavage planes and could lead to the gem actually breaking along these fissures.
-Piercings or drilling should be done vertically to the cleavage surfaces.
+Piercing or drilling should be perpendicular to cleavage surfaces.

 - First Published: February-21-2008

 - Last Updated: June-12-2014